Church GroupsHome / Church Life / Church Groups

 We have an active band of ringers who ring for Sunday services, weddings and other special occasions.

-Did you know: bells are the largest and loudest instrument in the world; and ringing is a good way of getting gentle physical exercise, see Bell Ringing for Fitness.
+Did you know: bells are the largest and loudest instrument in the world; and ringing is a good way of getting gentle physical exercise.

 If you're interested in seeing the bells rung, and even having a go yourself, why not come along to our practice night and see for yourself what is involved in this ancient, quintessentially English pastime.